mkrelove/mkrelove.github.io/module.md

 # Lab Contract

 Once you have compeleted the onboarding module, you will need to read, sign, and submit your lab contract to begin the training process.
+Training documents can be found on [Training Materials](team.md)

 [Lab Contract](docs/pdf/DyNaMiC_Lab_Contract.pdf)